 \section{Properties}

-~ It is beneficial to understand and identify properties of environment due to their huge impact on algorithm design.
-By doing so, we can narrow down to particular algorithms from a large class of algorithm options and may be able to find useful property-based guarantees that help solve a given environmental monitoring problem.
-We show properties of environment that might vary greatly depending on a problem instance.
+~ Understanding and identifying properties of environments are important due to their large impact on algorithm design.
+By doing so, we can narrow down to particular algorithms from a large class of algorithm options and find useful property-based guarantees that solve a given environmental monitoring problem.
+We show properties of environments that might vary greatly depending on a problem instance.